Did physical reality (spacetime) begin to exist?

 Although the 2nd law of thermodynamics says the total entropy of an isolated system can never decrease over time, the Universe's entropy in fact is far from its maximal amount; its useable energy is still winding down.

 This is relevant because, if the Universe were past-infinite, the 2nd law of Thermodynamics demands that the universe would have already reached a state of thermodynamic equilibrium (“heat death”; no more useable energy).1

-Logically, the number of previous events needs to be finite (I.e. there was a first “event”).
+Using pure a priori reasoning, we can discern that the number of previous events up until now needs to be finite in number, meaning there was inevitably a first event.

 This is relevant because if the number of previous events is finite, then tracing history backwards brings one to a beginning of the first event.

-A cosmic model is true wheren the contiguous whole of space and time lacks a beginning.
+A cosmic model is true wherein the contiguous whole of space and time lacks a beginning.

 This is relevant because, “If we were able to construct a complete and compelling naturalistic account, the necessity of appealing to God would be diminished.”
 [Sean Carroll, The Blackwell Companion to Science and Christianity]